VA PTSD Increase From 50 to 70

 Maybe you’re divorced or can’t get along with your spouse anymore.

-The other difference is you’re now having panic attacks MORE than one time per week.
+The other difference is you’re now The other difference is that you’re now having panic attacks MORE than once per week.

 70% PTSD Rating Criteria